Happy Birthday Shemp!

-First of any member of The Three Stooges to marry.
-He wed Gertrude Frank on March 15, 1925.
+- The first of any member of The Three Stooges to marry, he wed Gertrude Frank on March 15, 1925.

-He was the only member of The Three Stooges to work with John Wayne.
-That’s a shot of Shemp with the Duke and Randolph Scott from the feature film Pittsburgh.
+- He was the only member of The Three Stooges to work with John Wayne.

 Just like all The Boys, Shemp was unique in his talents and a part of the lasting legacy of The Three Stooges.